Myth of the clean Wehrmacht

-The myth began at the Nuremberg trials held between 20 November 1945 and 1 October 1946.
-Franz Halder and other Wehrmacht leaders signed the Generals' memorandum entitled "The German Army from 1920 to 1945", which laid out its key elements.
-The memorandum was an attempt to exculpate the Wehrmacht from war crimes.
+The myth began during the war, being promoted in the Wehrmacht's official propaganda and by soldiers of all ranks seeking to portray their institution in the best possible light; as prospects for victory faded, these soldiers began to portray themselves as victims.
+After Germany's defeat, the verdict of the International Military Tribunal (1945–1946), which released many of the accused, was misrepresented as exonerating the Wehrmacht.
+Franz Halder and other Wehrmacht leaders signed the Generals' memorandum entitled "The German Army from 1920 to 1945", which laid out the key elements of the myth, attempting to exculpate the Wehrmacht from war crimes.

-In the postwar period, The Western Allied forces became increasingly concerned with the growing Cold War and wanted West Germany to begin rearming to counter the perceived Soviet threat.
+The victorious Western Allies were becoming increasingly concerned with the growing Cold War against their former ally, the Soviet Union, and wanted West Germany to begin rearming to counter the perceived Soviet threat.
 In 1950, West German chancellor Konrad Adenauer and former officers met secretly at Himmerod Abbey to discuss West Germany's rearmament and agreed upon the Himmerod memorandum.
-This memorandum laid out the conditions under which West Germany would rearm: their war criminals must be released, the "defamation" of the German soldier must cease and foreign public opinion of the Wehrmacht must be transformed.
-Such was their mounting concern, Dwight D. Eisenhower, who had previously described the Wehrmacht as Nazis, changed his mind to facilitate rearmament.
-The British became reluctant to pursue further trials and released already convicted criminals early.
+This memorandum laid out the conditions under which West Germany would rearm: their war criminals must be released, the "defamation" of the German soldier must cease and foreign public opinion of the Wehrmacht must be raised.
+The Supreme Commander of NATO, U.S. General of the Army Dwight D. Eisenhower, having previously stated his belief that the "Wehrmacht and the "Hitler gang" (Nazi Party) were all the same", reversed this position and began to facilitate German rearmament in light of his deep concern over Soviet dominance of Eastern Europe.
+The British became reluctant to pursue further trials and released already-convicted criminals early.

 As Adenauer courted the votes of veterans and enacted amnesty laws, Halder began working for the U.S. Army Historical Division.
 His role was to assemble and supervise former Wehrmacht officers to create a multi-volume operational account of the Eastern Front.
-He oversaw the writings of 700 former German officers and disseminated the myth through his network.
-Wehrmacht officers and generals produced exculpatory memoirs that distorted the historical record.
-These writings proved enormously popular, especially the memoirs of Heinz Guderian and Erich von Manstein, and further disseminated the myth among the general public.
+He oversaw the writings of 700 former German officers and disseminated the myth through this network.
+Wehrmacht officers and generals produced exculpatory memoirs distorting the historical record.
+These writings proved enormously popular, especially the memoirs of Heinz Guderian and Erich von Manstein, and further disseminated the myth among a German public eager to cast off the shame of Nazism.

 The year 1995 proved to be a turning point in German public consciousness.
 The Hamburg Institute for Social Research's Wehrmacht exhibition, which showed 1,380 graphic pictures of "ordinary" Wehrmacht troops complicit in war crimes, sparked a long-running public debate and reappraisal of the myth.
 Hannes Heer wrote that the war crimes had been covered up by scholars and former soldiers.
-The German historian Wolfram Wette called the clean Wehrmacht thesis a "collective perjury".
+German historian Wolfram Wette called the clean Wehrmacht thesis a "collective perjury".
 The wartime generation maintained the myth with vigour and determination.
 They suppressed information and manipulated government policy.
 After their passing, there was insufficient motive to maintain the deceit in which the Wehrmacht denied having been a full partner in the Nazis' industrialised genocide.